 7 6 5 4 3 2 1 0

-SPIF WCOL SPIOVF MODF DISMODF - - -
+SPIF WCOL SPIOVF MODF DISMODF TXBUF - -

-R/W R/W R/W R/W R/W - - -
+R/W R/W R/W R/W R/W R - -

 Bit Name Description 7 SPIF SPI complete flag This bit is set to logic 1 via hardware while an SPI data transfer is complete or an receiving data has been moved into the SPI read buffer.
 If ESPI (EIE .0) and EA are enabled, an SPI interrupt will be required.
 This bit should be cleared via software.
 Attempting to write to SPDR is inhibited if SPIF is set.
 6 WCOL Write collision error flag This bit indicates a write collision event.
 Once a write collision event occurs, this bit will be set.
 It should be cleared via software.
 5 SPIOVF SPI overrun error flag This bit indicates an overrun event.
 Once an overrun event occurs, this bit will be set.
 If ESPI and EA are enabled, an SPI interrupt will be required.
 This bit should be cleared via software.
 4 MODF Mode Fault error flag This bit indicates a Mode Fault error event.
-If \overline{SS} pin is configured as Mode Fault input (MSTR = 1 and DISMODF = 0) and \overline{SS} is pulled low by external devices, a Mode Fault error occurs.
+If SS pin is configured as Mode Fault input (MSTR = 1 and DISMODF = 0) and SS is pulled low by external devices, a Mode Fault error occurs.
 Instantly MODF will be set as logic 1.
 If ESPI and EA are enabled, an SPI interrupt will be required.
 This bit should be cleared via software.
-3 DISMODF Disable Mode Fault error detection This bit is used in combination with the SSOE (SPCR.7) bit to determine the feature of SS pin as shown in Table 15-1.
+3 DISMODF Disable Mode Fault error detection This bit is used in combination with the SSOE (SPCR.7) bit to determine the feature of SS pin as shown in Table 14-1.
 Slave Select Pin Configurations.
 DISMODF is valid only in Master mode (MSTR = 1).
 0 = Mode Fault detection Enabled.
 SS serves as input pin for Mode Fault detection disregard of SSOE.
 1 = Mode Fault detection Disabled.
 The feature of SS follows SSOE bit.
+2 TXBUF SPI writer data buffer status This bit indicates the SPI transmit buffer status.
+0 = SPI writer data buffer is empty 1 = SPI writer data buffer is full.